FrameworkComputer/linux-docs/framework12/debugging.md

 Framework 12 has a couple of features not present on our other systems.
 They might not work on some installations, these instructions here help you find the root cause and how to fix it.

+## Touchpad

+No special configuration or recent kernel version needed.
+Kernel 6.x with libinput can work.

+## Touchscreen

+No special configuration or recent kernel version needed.
+Kernel 6.x with libinput can work.

 ## Tablet Mode

 Kernel drivers required: